-The two compounds are so closely related, and so often discussed together, that you’d be forgiven for assuming their effects, and maybe even their benefits for health, are similar.
+THC and CBD are so closely related and so often discussed together that you’d be forgiven for assuming their effects, and maybe even their benefits for wellbeing, are similar.

-Not only is this not the case at all, but getting the two confused can get you in some hot water legally in many countries!
+But this is not the case.
+And getting the two confused can land you in some hot water – legally speaking – in many countries.

-So what is the difference between CBD and THC?
+So what is the difference between CBD vs THC?

 What’s the difference between THC and CBD?

-Most of the smaller cannabinoids are still relatively unknown, with research into their effects in the early stages or non existent.
-With that said, it has been noted that their presence can increase the effects of both CBD and THC, in a reaction known as the “entourage effect”.
+Most of the smaller cannabinoids are still relatively unknown, with research into their effects in the early stages or non-existent.

 CBD is short for Cannabidiol.